 Sometimes a pet mouse will have unknowingly been bred at the pet store and you may be surprised to find a litter of babies in your mouse's cage shortly after bringing her home.
 Also, if you take home two mice who were incorrectly sexed, you may be surprised by a litter.
-Not to worry, the new mom mouse will likely cope fine, with a little help from you!
+Not to worry, though, as the new mom mouse will likely cope fine, with a little help from you!

 This means other than providing food and water, you should leave the mice and their cage alone as much as possible for the first couple of weeks.
 While it is tempting to look at the babies and make sure everything is okay, it is best to leave the mom to do her thing.